 Morning Pitch is a pitching platform hosted by Deloitte Tohmatsu Venture Support.
-This platform helps startups form business alliances and partnerships with large corporations, corporate venture capital and venture capital firms.
-The focus for this Morning Pitch on 21 August 2020 is on Deep Tech.
+This platform helps startups form business alliances and partnerships with large corporations, corporate venture capitals and venture capital firms.
+The focus for this Morning Pitch is on Smart Cities.

 Morning Pitch is a pitching platform hosted by Deloitte Tohmatsu Venture Support.
-This platform helps startups form business alliances and partnerships with large corporations, corporate venture capital and venture capital firms.
-The focus for this Morning Pitch on 22 July 2020 is on Healthcare.
+This platform helps startups form business alliances and partnerships with large corporations, corporate venture capitals and venture capital firms.
+The focus for this Morning Pitch is on EdTech.

 Some said mentors are the secret weapons of successful startups.
 As a startup founder, you will likely have countless options for potential mentors.
 However, getting the right mentors and building a healthy relationship with mentors are common challenges.